OpenBMB/AgentVerse/README.md

 - 🛠 **Tools (Plugins) Utilization**: AgentVerse supports the multi-agent environments with tools.
 Currently, AgentVerse supports tools provided in [BMTools](https://github.com/OpenBMB/BMTools).

 ## 📰 What's New
 - [2023/10/5] 💡 We release the code of our paper [AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents](https://arxiv.org/abs/2308.10848), and refactor our codebase to enable the creation of both simulation and task-solving environment!
+We have placed the code for Minecraft example in the paper at the [`minecraft`](https://github.com/OpenBMB/AgentVerse/tree/minecraft) branch.
+Our tool-using example will soon be updated to the `main` branch.
+Stay tuned!

 - [2023/8/22] 📝 We're excited to share our work-in-progress paper [AgentVerse: Facilitating Multi-Agent Collaboration and Exploring Emergent Behaviors in Agents](https://arxiv.org/abs/2308.10848) related to this repository.
 <p align="center">